In this episode we discuss the advantages and complexities of manufacturing electronic hardware products in China and Taiwan.

 Case: Yes, it’s been great talking with you again, John.
 It’s been really fun, so thanks a lot.

 John: Thanks so much.
 I appreciate it.
 Okay, that’s it for today.
-Be sure tune in next week for another episode of the Predictable Designs Podcast.Finally, don't forget to download your free PDF: The Ultimate Guide to Develop Your New Electronic Hardware Product.
+Be sure tune in next week for another episode of the Predictable Designs Podcast.Finally, don't forget to download your free PDF: Ultimate Guide to Develop and Sell Your New Electronic Hardware Product.
 You will also receive my weekly newsletter where I share premium content not available on my blog.

 Other content you may like: